kennythexu/kennythexu/_posts/2017-06-22-Photographs-from-Zhujiajiao.md

 <div style='text-align:center'><iframe src="https://open.spotify.com/embed?uri=spotify:track:1idBirsBGvCMsLvv4cTv7k" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>
 </div>

-Built over 1700s years ago, Zhujiajiao is an ancient watertown sprawling with beautiful waterways, bridges, and boats, reminiscent of Italy's famous Venice.
+Built over 1700s years ago, Zhujiajiao is an ancient watertown that's sprawling with beautiful waterways, bridges, and boats, reminiscent of Italy's famous Venice.
 I wouldn't go as far to put it on the same pedestal as Venice, but being just outside the city of Shanghai, it'd be foolish for me not to visit.

-Have a look at some of the many photographs I took during my trip to the small watertown.
+Have a look at some of the many photographs I took during my trip to the pretty watertown.
 Feel free to click on any of the pictures to get a larger look.

 <a href="/images/Zhujiajiao/HQ/Zhujiajiao-15.jpg" target="_blank">![Mannequin](/images/Zhujiajiao/Zhujiajiao-1.jpg "Mannequin")</a>